vk-cs/docs-public/docs/en/kubernetes/k8s/how-to-guides/update-monitoring-addon/update-monitoring-addon.md

    kubectl patch pv <PV name> --type json -p '[{"op": "remove", "path": "/spec/claimRef"}]'
    ```

-8. Get a list of all PVs in the cluster and make sure that the PVs, which the addon is working with, use the `Retain` reclaim policy and are available for binding (`Available`):
+8. Get a list of all PVs in the cluster and make sure that the PVs, which the add-on is working with, use the `Retain` reclaim policy and are available for binding (`Available`):

    ```bash
    kubectl get pv